divby00/camada/README.md

 `mvn clean install -DskipTests`

-In order to run the project just set it as Spring Boot application in your favorite IDE or run the jar found at the target folder.
+In order to run the project just set it as a Spring Boot application in your favorite IDE using CamadaApplication as your main class or run the jar found at the target folder.